-For additional details, refer to Act No. 516 of September 29, 2004.
+For additional details, refer to Act 516-2004.

-Line 18 - Enter 10% of taxes paid attributable to the income earned from the book printing in Puerto Rico.
+Line 16 - Enter 10% of taxes paid attributable to the income earned from the book printing in Puerto Rico.

-The concession of this benefit will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act No. 516 of September 29, 2004, as provided by the Internal Revenue Circular Letter No. 05-05 of March 23, 2005.
+The concession of this benefit will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 516-2004, as provided by the Internal Revenue Circular Letter No. 05-05 of March 23, 2005.
 You must include with the return copy of such determination, along with the information required in the determination letter.